-At Evocon, our experience of working with manufacturers all around the world continues to demonstrate the importance of two key ideas.
+At Evocon, our experience of working with manufacturers worldwide continues to demonstrate the importance of two key ideas.

-First, real-time visibility into the performance of your production process, whether you call it live OEE data or simply production monitoring, is a tool that substantially benefits continuous improvement efforts.
+First, real-time visibility into the performance of your production process is a tool that substantially benefits continuous improvement efforts.

 Second, real-time production data and visibility by themselves are not enough.
 To fully leverage the opportunities presented by this new technology, manufacturers must empower more people on the shop floor with the knowledge of how to systematically solve issues that the data bring to light.

-This article will assist your effort by introducing one of the most essential problem-solving tools available: Root Cause Analysis (RCA).
-We begin with a definition of RCA and then explore what the benefits of root cause analysis are in manufacturing.
-We conclude with a discussion of RCA’s use as a tool to improve OEE.
+This article will assist your effort by introducing one of the essential problem-solving tools available: Root Cause Analysis (RCA).
+We begin with a definition of RCA and then explore the benefits of root cause analysis in manufacturing.
+We conclude by discussing RCA’s use as a tool to improve OEE.